I. M. Pei: 1948–1956: early career with Webb and Knapp

 In 1952, Pei and his team began work on a series of projects in Denver, Colorado.
 The first of these was the Mile High Center, which compressed the core building into less than 25 percent of the total site; the rest is adorned with an exhibition hall and fountain-dotted plazas.
 One block away, Pei's team also redesigned Denver's Courthouse Square, which combined office spaces, commercial venues, and hotels.
-These projects helped Pei conceptualize architecture as part of the larger urban geography.
-"I learned the process of development," he said later, "and about the city as a living organism."
+These projects helped Pei conceptualize architecture as part of the larger urban geography: "I learned the process of development, and about the city as a living organism."
 These lessons, he said, became essential for later projects.

 Pei and his team also designed a united urban area for Washington, D.C., called L'Enfant Plaza (named for French-American architect Pierre Charles L'Enfant).
-Pei's associate Araldo Cossutta was the lead architect for the plaza's North Building (955 L'Enfant Plaza SW) and South Building (490 L'Enfant Plaza SW).
-Vlastimil Koubek was the architect for the East Building (L'Enfant Plaza Hotel, located at 480 L'Enfant Plaza SW), and for the Center Building (475 L'Enfant Plaza SW; now the United States Postal Service headquarters).
+Pei's associate Araldo Cossutta was the lead architect for the plaza's North Building and South Building.
+Vlastimil Koubek was the architect for the East Building (L'Enfant Plaza Hotel), and for the Center Building (now the United States Postal Service headquarters).
 The team set out with a broad vision that was praised by both The Washington Post and Washington Star (which rarely agreed on anything), but funding problems forced revisions and a significant reduction in scale.

 In 1955, Pei's group took a step toward institutional independence from Webb and Knapp by establishing a new firm called I. M. Pei & Associates.
 (The name changed later to I. M. Pei & Partners.)
 They gained the freedom to work with other companies, but continued working primarily with Zeckendorf.
 The new firm distinguished itself through the use of detailed architectural models.
 They took on the Kips Bay residential area on the East Side of Manhattan, where Pei set up Kips Bay Towers, two large long towers of apartments with recessed windows (to provide shade and privacy) in a neat grid, adorned with rows of trees.
 Pei involved himself in the construction process at Kips Bay, even inspecting the bags of cement to check for consistency of color.

 The company continued its urban focus with the Society Hill project in central Philadelphia.
-Pei designed the Society Hill Towers, a three-building residential block injecting cubist design into the 18th-century milieu of the neighborhood.
-As with previous projects, abundant green spaces were central to Pei's vision, which also added traditional townhouses to aid the transition from classical to modern design.
+Pei designed the Society Hill Towers, a three-building residential block injecting cubist design into the local 18th-century milieu.
+As with previous projects, abundant green spaces were central to Pei's vision, which added traditional townhouses to aid the transition from classical to modern design.